-Helen Reddy’s Hit Song ‘I Am Woman’ Soars Towards The Top Of Music Charts Following Her Death
+Helen Reddy’s Hit Song ‘I Am Woman’ Soars Toward The Top Of Music Charts Following Her Death

 During her 1970s heyday, Reddy recorded 15 top 40 hits, with “I Am Woman,” “Delta Dawn” (1973), and “Angie Baby”(1974) all hitting No. 1 three years in a row.

-Her songs “You and Me Against the World,” “Leave Me Alone (Ruby Red Dress)” and “Ain’t No Way to Treat a Lady” all also made the Top 10, per The New York Times.
+Her singles “You and Me Against the World,” “Leave Me Alone (Ruby Red Dress)” and “Ain’t No Way to Treat a Lady” — the latter of which scored her a second Grammy nod in 1976 — all also made the Top 10, per The New York Times.

-Many fans were confused by the origins of “Delta Dawn,” as teen singer Tanya Tucker also recorded a version of the tune around the same time Reddy did.
-In an interview, with Classic Bands, Reddy said there was room for both women to have success with the tune.
+While it was one of her biggest hits, many fans were confused by the origins of “Delta Dawn,” as teen singer Tanya Tucker also recorded a version of the tune around the same time Reddy did.
+In an interview, with Classic Bands, Reddy said there was room for both women to have chart-topping success with it.

 “I think Tanya’s a great singer,” Reddy said.
 “I don’t think there’s any conflict.
 She has a country audience, and they’re extremely loyal to her.
 I have more of a pop audience, and I’m happy that we were both able to have a hit with the song.”

-The day after her death, Reddy’s 1971 cover of Jesus Christ Superstar’s“I Don’t Know How To Love Him” also made a surprise return to the charts as nostalgic fans clamored to download her music.
+The day after her death, Reddy’s 1971 cover of Jesus Christ Superstar’s“I Don’t Know How To Love Him” also made a surprise return to the charts as nostalgic fans clamored to download her large catalog of music.

 In addition, the compilation album Helen Reddy’s Greatest Hits (And More) jumped to No. 4, just below Carrie Underwood’s newly released Christmas album and Machine Gun Kelly’s Tickets to My Downfall.